Eastern woodrat

 The eastern woodrat (Neotoma floridana), also known as the Florida woodrat or bush rat, is a pack rat native to the central and Eastern United States.
 It constructs large dens that may serve as nests for many generations and stores food in outlying caches for the winter.
 While widespread and not uncommon, it has declined or disappeared in several areas.

 Taxonomy

 Eight subspecies of the eastern woodrat are currently recognized: N. f. illinoensis, N. f. floridana (the nominate), N. f. smalli, N. f. baileyi, N. f. pennsylvanica, N. f. attwateri, N. f. osagensis, and N. f. rubida.
 Of these, the Key Largo woodrat (N. f. smalli) is classified as endangered by the IUCN.
-The Allegheny woodrat (Neotoma magister) was previously considered a subspecies but was elevated to species status based on comparative mitochondrial DNA analyses.
+The Allegheny woodrat (N. magister) was previously considered a subspecies but was elevated to species status based on comparative mitochondrial DNA analyses.
 Subspecies are thought to be descended from one species living along the Appalachian Plateau, which subsequently spread out through the Coastal Plain.